vercetti11/treyway/README.md

 ## Usage
 User can only advance until the last unsubmitted page.<br/>
 To advance further: fill the fields, refill if necessary, hit submit button.<br/>
-User can go back to a previous page and change input values(they persist).
+After validation user will see next page, but he can go back to a previous page and change input values(they persist).

 ## Tests
 Run `yarn test`in a new terminal window.<br/>
-Tests are functional and are made from a user point of view, just as how the spec states:
+Tests are functional and made from a user point of view, just as the spec:
 <li style="color:green">Show one page of the form at a time.</li>
 <li style="color:green">Show the current page position of the form.</li>
 <li style="color:green">Validate the input fields upon submission of each page.</li>